 As students progress through the programme, they accumulate EmPOWER points to move to the next three levels: Kilowatt (leading teams), Megawatt (leading communities) and Gigawatt (leading enterprise).
 These levels are achieved through a more personalised approach developed by students and guided by their personal tutors.

 This year marks another important milestone for HWUM, as it celebrated the achievements of over 500 students who have successfully completed their Watt level and Impact Statements through their EmPOWER course in a virtual EmPOWER 2022 Award Ceremony on Wednesday, 13 April 2022.
-During the virtual event, HWUM’s EmPOWER achievers showcased their key learnings and experiences throughout the course.
+During the virtual event, HWUM's EmPOWER achievers showcased their key learning and experiences throughout the course.
 Kilowatt level and Megawatt level achievers were also recognised for reaching new heights in their EmPOWER programme.

 HWUM's School of Engineering and Physical Sciences First Year Student Joshua Ng shared his experience: "The EmPOWER programme encourages individuals to define their life purpose.
 This brings hope, that doesn't wither away with time, brings courage, and meaning irrespective of one's personal belief and philosophy in life.”